unification-com/haiku-node-prototype/README.md

 ### Fetching Data

-Despite this particular user not having granted access to the data, we attempt to access the data from App3:
+From the third Haiku node, we can attempt to access the data (despite the user not having granted access).
+Open a bash process on the third Haiku node:

+    docker exec -it haiku-app3 /bin/bash

+and attempt to fetch the data:

-    babel fetch app2 user1 data-1
+    haiku fetch app2 user1 data-1

 The request should be denied.

 ### Changing Permissions

-`user1` can grant App3 permission to access it's data on App1 via Babel, with it's EOS account password:
+`user1` can grant App3 permission to access it's data on App1 via Babel, with it's EOS account password.
+On the `babel` container, execute:

     babel grant app2 app3 user1 PW5KZ2g5KuwVw2QhjNGn9aBbiSGsf3uq5HTigWohM6P7H767kw3dx

 Now, fetching the data should be permitted:

-    babel fetch app2 user1 data-1
+    haiku fetch app2 user1 data-1

 Currently, the data is stored locally, and cannot be viewed directly because it is encrypted using App3's public RSA key.
 Via Babel, we can decrypt the data using App3's private RSA key and view it:

-    babel view app2 user1 data-1
+    haiku view app2 user1 data-1